 These people have quickly become an example to imitate, with thousands of followers-followers-or passionate colleagues trying to replicate every aspect of them: from strategies to habits, from style to behaviors.

-I classified authority into 3 stages or types:
+I classified authoritativeness into 3 stages or types:

 - Authoritative expert on results: the one who explains to others what results he has achieved by doing a certain thing, and inviting everyone to do the same.